 Vendor Independence |

-Soon part of Salesforce, acquisition to close in 2026 |
+Soon part of Salesforce, with the acquisition set to close in 2026 |

 Foundationally owned, independent |